 Keukenhof!
 The world’s most beautiful spring gardens!
 Yes, this was the day I had been looking forward to, as a person who loves flowers and nature.
 The closest I got to seeing a tulip – the best flowers in the world was in Singapore’s Gardens by the Bay when they have their annual “Tulipmania” special.
-Imported tulips are planted in the Flower Dome, one of the two air-conditioned conservatory, where flowers and plants from around the world are artificially planted, for the viewing pleasures of locals and tourists alike.
+Imported tulips are planted in the Flower Dome, one of the two air-conditioned conservatory, where flowers and plants from around the world are artificially planted by the tree moving company, for the viewing pleasures of locals and tourists alike.

 The opening times of Keukenhof for 2016 was between 24 March and 16 May.
 Do follow http://tulipsinholland.com/ for weekly updates on the status of the flowers in Keukenhof, so that you do not get disappointed when the flowers are not yet in bloom!
 Usually, the indoor exhibition would have flowers that bloom first, since they are in a more controlled environment.
 The tulips in the outside gardens would take a little longer to bloom, depending on the weather and temperatures.
 A cold winter would mean that the tulips are more likely to bloom near the end of April to early May, while a warm winter could have tulips blooming earlier in April.